 The Olympus PEN-F has an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.

 The XT writes its imaging data to Compact Flash cards, while the PEN-F uses SDXC cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS Rebel XT and Olympus PEN-F and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the PEN-F offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the XT does not offer wifi capability.
+In contrast, the XT does not provide wifi capability.

-The PEN-F is a recent model that features in the current product line-up of Olympus.
-In contrast, the XT has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the XT was succeeded by the Canon Xti.
+Both the XT and the PEN-F have been discontinued, but can regularly be found used on eBay.
+The XT was replaced by the Canon Xti, while the PEN-F does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.